146th Air Refueling Squadron: World War II

 The squadron was activated on 1 October 1942 at RAF Duxford, England as the 345th Fighter Squadron.
 It was initially assigned to VIII Fighter Command, but was reassigned to Twelfth Air Force in December and engaged in combat in the North African Campaign and was later based in Italy as part of the Mediterranean Theater of Operations.
 It engaged in combat during Sicilian and Italian Campaigns.
 The squadron also flew combat missions from Sardinia and in the Rhone Valley of France from 1944.

 Pennsylvania Air National Guard

-The wartime 345th Fighter Squadron was redesignated as the 146th Fighter Squadron, and was allotted to the Pennsylvania Air National Guard on 24 May 1946.
+The 345th Fighter Squadron was redesignated as the 146th Fighter Squadron, and was allotted to the National Guard on 24 May 1946.
 It was organized at Greater Pittsburgh Airport and was extended federal recognition on 22 April 1949.
 The squadron was equipped with F-47D Thunderbolts and was assigned to the 112th Fighter Group.

 Air Defense

 The 146th Fighter Squadron's mission was air defense over Pittsburgh and western Pennsylvania.
 The unit was not activated during the Korean War.
 The squadron retired its F-47s in 1951 was re-equipped with long-distance F-51H Mustang interceptors, because jets which were being used by the active duty force and in Korea.
 After the Korean War ended, it was planned to convert the 146th Fighter-Bomber Squadron from its propeller-driven F-51Hs to F-86A Sabre jet daylight interceptors.
 However, after receiving four Sabres, the squadron began to receive new F-84F Thunderstreaks in October 1954.
 In December 1957, the 146th replaced their F-84Fs with all-weather F-86D Sabre Interceptors.